Codecademy/docs/content/swift/concepts/structures/structures.md

 ---
-Title: 'Structures'
+Title: "Structures"
-Description: 'Structures are used to programmatically represent a real-life object.
-They are created with the struct keyword followed by its name and body.'
+Description: "Structures are used to programmatically represent a real-life object.
+They are created with the struct keyword followed by its name and body."
 Subjects:
-  - 'Mobile Development'
+  - "Mobile Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Structures'
+  - "Structures"
-  - 'Classes'
+  - "Classes"
-  - 'Variables'
+  - "Variables"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 **Structures**, are used to programmatically represent a real-life object in code.
 They are created with the `struct` keyword, followed by its name, and then body which contains its properties and methods.